richchapler/AzureSolutionsDocumentation/curricula/SQL_PerformanceOptimization.md

 <!-- ------------------------- ------------------------- -->

 #### Memory Grant Management and Spill Analysis
-…ensures queries receive the right amount of memory and avoids costly disk spills during execution
+...ensures queries receive the right amount of memory and avoids costly disk spills during execution

 - **Memory Grants**: queries request a specific amount of workspace memory before running; insufficient grants can queue or throttle execution
 - **Spill Indicators**: in actual execution plans, look for warnings on Sort or Hash operators that spill to TempDB when they exceed granted memory